philshem/py-youtube-dl-email/README.md

 youtube-dl -i PLwJ2VKmefmxpUJEGB1ff6yUZ5Zd7Gegn2
 ```

 **Did you know that kids' content on youtube can't be saved to a playlist?** It's true, try to add [this video](https://www.youtube.com/watch?v=-CSxGHve60E) to a playlist.
 You'll see that the "Save" button is grey-out.
-If you click it, you get this message:
+If you click it anyway, you get this message:

 > This action is turned off for content made for kids